 | Neptune | 60,182.00 days | 60,182.00 | x 0.00607 | 0.061 yrs | 0.15 yrs | 0.24 yrs |

-How to use this table: Find your planet, multiply your Earth age by the conversion factor.
-A 25-year-old x 4.152 = 103.8 years old on Mercury.
-The same 25-year-old x 0.00607 = 0.15 years old (about 55 Earth days) on Neptune.
+How to use this table: locate your planet, multiply your Earth age through the conversion factor.
+A 25-12 months-old x 4.152 = 103.8 years old on Mercury.
+The identical 25-yr-vintage x 0.00607 = 0.15 years old (about 55 Earth days) on Neptune.

-Why the Inner Planets Age You Fastest
+Why the internal Planets Age You fastest

 T² is proportional to a³

-| Planet | Distance from Sun (AU) | Predicted Period Ratio (Kepler) | Actual Orbital Period |
+| Planet | Distance from Sun (AU) | Predicted Length Ratio (Kepler) | Actual Orbital Duration |

 |---|---|---|---|